Homeschool planning for grade 5

-This age is when many children turn a corner and start being more independent with their learning.
+Many children turn a corner at around grade 5 and start becoming more independent with their learning, and may even want more involvement in choosing homeschool curriculum.
 It is a time when training a child to be left to complete an assigned task on their own should begin in earnest.
 Copywork is a great option for this training.
 When doing copywork, make sure you maintain high standards of neatness.
 It’s tempting for a child to get sloppy with their writing when left to a task, so insist on neat writing.

 Language Lessons from Australian History Level 2 is suited to children aged 9-11 and teaches English and Australian History simultaneously.
 A basic knowledge of grammar is required, however an older child will cope fine with the grammar instruction as it is mainly reinforcement with more expectation and heavier workload than Book 1, with a few more advanced grammar concepts included, e.g. use of semi colons.
 The child is also required to read more advanced books.

 For more information on how this Singapore maths program compares with the Australian Curriculum for grade 5, read our comparison.
 To find out more about how New Syllabus Primary Maths works, read our program description.